gitnacho/docs/docs/core-concepts/navigation.md

 [Playground Demo JavaScript](https://play.nativescript.org/?template=play-js&id=1Zxc93)

-> **Note:** Both the Android hardware button and the iOS back button in the `ActionBar` execute upward navigation.
+> **Note**: Both the Android hardware button and the iOS back button in the `ActionBar` execute upward navigation.
 These platform specific navigation controls come out of the box and there is no need for you to implement them yourself.

 ## Lateral Navigation